Kuopio Battalion: Maintenance center

 The maintenance center is responsible of peace-time training and storing war-time materials according to the instruction of the Kainuu Brigade and the Northern Finland Logistics Regiment.
 It also support the troops production.
 The maintenance center has the leading unit, vehicle department, repair department, systems department and office.

 Transport Center

 The transport center plans and leads the conscript driver training, the salaried personnel training and executed the special courses of the transport section.
 It also support the troop production of the battalions or units of that level.
 The transport center has three units: transport office, transport department and driver training center.

 Material Center

-The material center stores, maintains, adds, evacuates and supplies the gun, electronic and economic materials and takes part in the crises time planning for diversifying the material storages.
+The material center stores, maintains, adds, evacuates and supplies the gun, electronic and economic materials and takes part in the crises time planning for diversifying the material storage's.
 It takes part in troops production.
 The units of the material center are battle material, electronics and food supplies storage.